MicrosoftEdge/WebView2Feedback/FindOnPage.md

 #### Description
 To initiate a find operation within a WebView2 control, developers can utilize the `StartFindOnPage` method.
 This method allows specifying the find term and configuring other find parameters using the `ICoreWebView2FindConfiguration` interface.
+When StartFind is called while a find session is currently active, it will navigate the active match index forwards or backwards depending on the direction specified within the find configuration.

 #### Create/Specify a Find Configuration
 ```cpp